oshi0-website/oshi0-website.github.io/index.md

 - Shin: Prototyping concealable menu
 - Matt: Video Background
 - All: Continue mockups on other pages (whether static or dynamic)
-- Meeting notes from 2/27/2021:
-  - Continue on with normal tasks, attempt to have a prototype by Wednesday or Friday
-  - Next Metting: 5 March 2022

 # TEAM MEMBERS
 ***